vespauniversity/vespaworkshop101/simple_ecommerce_app/README.md

 ## Overview

 This section introduces the fundamental concepts of Vespa schemas.
-If you're new to Vespa, we recommend reading the detailed explanations in [`docs/SCHEMAS.md`](docs/SCHEMAS.md) and [`docs/SCHEMAS_REF.md`](docs/SCHEMAS_REF.md) for a deeper understanding.
+If you're new to Vespa, we recommend reading the detailed explanations in official docs [SCHEMAS](https://docs.vespa.ai/en/schemas.html) and [SCHEMAS_REF](https://docs.vespa.ai/en/reference/schema-reference.html) for a deeper understanding.

 ### Conceptual Overview